rokka-io/rokka-site/source/_references/00-sourceimages.md

 var_dump($sourceImages);
 ```

+The current limit for uploading images are 150 MB in file size.
+For source images not in the JPEG or WebP format there's
+ an additional limit of 225 Megapixels (equals an image of 15'000 x 15'000 size) .

 It will return the same meta data as you get from retrieving a single image, with the only difference that it is wrapped in an array for future expansions of multi file uploads.

 ### Create a source image with a remote URL